For more information contact:

 The department or authorized user must ensure that the following postings are in place and maintained in readable condition:

 - “Notice to Employees,” WA DOH form RHF-3, in any room where a radiation machine is located.
-The form is available at RSO Forms.
+The form is available on the RSO website.

 - “Radiation Use Area” hazard sign on the outside of all entry doors to rooms where open-beam radiation equipment are installed.